samie820/hooks-movie-app/README.md

-# react-workshop-demo
+# Hooks Movie App
-This is the demo application we will be building for the React Workshop on Day 1
+This is the demo application using React Hooks!!!

 # Getting Started
 These instructions should get you a copy of the project up and running on your local machine for development and testing purposes.